MarianKelsey/mariankelsey.github.io/_pages/talks.md

 author_profile: true
 ---

+*Who is Like Tyre?* Lifelong Learning Dundee, 2022.

 *Fallen, Fallen is Babylon: The Literary History of a City Within and Beyond the Bible.* Lifelong Learning Dundee, 2021.